camunda/camunda-bpm-examples/servicetask/soap-service/README.md

 The task *Get Weather Forecast (Soap)* makes use of Connect's SOAP connector.
 It does the following things:

 1. Create a SOAP envelope based on the process variables `city` and `country` using the Freemarker template language.
-2. Invoke a SOAP web service using the SOAP connector provided by camunda Connect.
+2. Call a mocked SOAP web service using the SOAP connector provided by Camunda Connect.
-3. Extract a weather forecast element from the service's XML response using Javascript and camunda Spin
+3. Extract a weather forecast element from the service's XML response using Javascript and Camunda Spin
-4. Extract the temperature from the forecase and map it to a process variable `temperature`.
+4. Extract the temperature from the forecast and map it to a process variable `temperature`.
 This variable is used on the follow-up exclusive gateway.

 In detail, the task is declared as follows (see the [process model][3]):